ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 **This page is a resource for modders to create a custom shop.
 If you're a player, check out [this link](https://www.nexusmods.com/stardewvalley/mods/5005) instead**

 Shop Tile Framework (STF) is a tool for Modders of the game Stardew Valley, which allows you to define shops via a shops.json file.
 These shops are attached to tile properties which can be loaded anywhere into the game with another method.
-Content packs need a `shops.json` to define their shops
+Content packs need a `shops.json` to define their shops.

+STF lets you fully customize what items are sold and how many, under what conditions etc, as well the currency used in the store: money, casino coins, festival score, and even items just like the vanilla desert trader.

 Shops can be opened with a custom tile property of "Shop" and a value of the ShopName defined in `shops.json`

-STF lets you fully customize what items are sold and how many,

 ## Requirements
 STF is a standalone SMAPI mod with no prerequesites other than the newest version of SMAPI.
 However there is optional support for items added in with [Json Assets](https://www.nexusmods.com/stardewvalley/mods/1720).
 Custom JA items can be added to shops by item name or by content pack.